Turn the nutrition and flavor way up with this Gut-Healthy, Mayo-Free, Kimchi Egg Salad. Your gut and taste buds will thank you.

-New Years is deemed the time of new beginnings, but for me, nothing inspires a positive change like the coming of spring.
-(Waking up to a quiet snow-covered earth after having a bit too much champagne the night before does not!
-Maybe I’m in the minority here.)
-Being a witness to tree buds emerging, plants breaking through the soil, and birds returning from their trips south inspire me to take the reins of my life and health again, especially if they’ve become a bit slack in recent months.
+Maybe I’m in the minority, but waking up New Year’s Day after having a bit too much champagne the night before does not inspire change.
+The coming of spring, on the other hand, does.
+Being a witness to tree buds emerging, plants breaking through the soil and birds returning from their trips south inspire me to take the reins of my life and health again, especially if they’ve become a bit slack in recent months.

-Health and food can be very specific to the individual, but there’s one thing that everyone can benefit from, and it’s probiotic-rich vegetables.
+Health by the means of food can be very specific to the individual, but there’s one thing that everyone can benefit from, and that’s probiotic-rich vegetables.
 My inspiration from spring this year was to bring more of these vegetables into your home in a non-threatening and enjoyable way.
 Eating is meant to, and should be, an enjoyable experience after all!! 🙂

 Today’s recipe challenge – kimchi.
 Kimchi is a Korean sauerkraut with a lot of chilis, garlic and ginger.
-My answer?
+As with most fermented vegetables, I’ve found that many either love them or hate them.
+My answer to get folks to love Kimchi?
 Bacon and avocado.
 Oh, and, put an egg on it (or with it).
 Naturally.
-The result – a hearty egg salad with gut-healing bacteria and nutrients from the kimchi, crunch and smokiness from the bacon, and creaminess from the avocado.
+The result is a hearty egg salad with gut-healing bacteria and nutrients from the kimchi, crunch and smokiness from the bacon, and creaminess from the avocado.

 I cannot overstate my love for avocados.
 They add creaminess to soups and smoothies without overpowering any flavors, mix with chocolate like a dream and can serve as an amazing substitute for mayonnaise in a lot of food situations, like this recipe for example.
 It’s so easy and delicious to switch out the mayonnaise.